 #1: Human rights ensure people have basic needs met

 Everyone needs access to medicine, food and water, clothes, and shelter.
 By including these in a person’s basic human rights, everyone has a baseline level of dignity.
-Unfortunately, there are still millions of people out there who don’t have these necessities, but saying it’s matter of human rights allows activists and others to work towards getting those for everyone.
+Unfortunately, there are still millions of people out there who don’t have these necessities, but saying it’s a matter of human rights allows activists and others to work towards getting those for everyone.

 #2: Human rights protect vulnerable groups from abuse